Particularly Exciting Experiments in Psychology

 Notably, perceptual and memory inhibition performance were not correlated with each other, suggesting that distinct trajectories of cortical thinning in different brain regions underlie individual differences in cognitive decline in subtly different cognitive tasks.

 Eich et al. examined differences in deficits arising at different stages of memory.
-Wiese and colleagues (online first, Journal of Experimental Psychology: Learning, Memory, and Cognition) (PDF, 501KB) examined differences in person recognition deficits for different kinds of representations: perceptual and semantic.
+Wiese and colleagues (2017, Journal of Experimental Psychology: Learning, Memory, and Cognition) (PDF, 474KB) examined differences in person recognition deficits for different kinds of representations: perceptual and semantic.
 Older and younger adults had to indicate whether a target face was famous or unfamiliar.
 The target face was preceded by a prime face showing the same identity, or a different, unrelated identity.

 Both older and younger adults showed repetition priming in reaction times (faster performance following same-identity primes), but only younger adults showed repetition priming in accuracy as well.
 Although both groups showed a significant N250r, an event-related brain potential (ERP) component associated with activation of familiar face representations, the magnitude of this component was smaller in older adults.